tomity/fluent-plugin-select/README.markdown

     </match>

-The parameter "select\_if" can use 3 variables in event log; tag, time, record.
+The parameter "select" can use 3 variables in event log; tag, time, record.
 The format of time is an integer number of seconds since the Epoch.
 The format of record is hash.